Oppositional Defiant Disorder (ODD)

 ODD Diagnosis

-Since there is no specific test for diagnosing ODD, medical healthcare providers conduct a series of detailed assessments to evaluate ODD.
+Since there is no specific test, medical healthcare providers conduct a series of detailed assessments to evaluate ODD.

 1. Medical Diagnosis Process